gabrielweyer/azure-functions-telemetry/README.md

 ### Discarding Service Bus trigger traces

 This is recommended on high-volume services.
+This is disabled by default.

-This is done by calling `WithServiceBusTriggerFilter`.
+This is done by setting the application setting `ApplicationInsights:DiscardServiceBusTrigger` to `true`.
 The telemetry processor used is [ServiceBusTriggerFilter][service-bus-trigger-filter].

 ### Replacing the Console logging provider